 The Group has established a set of management policies and adopted various measures on environmental protection and natural resources reservation to help ensure the sustainable development and operation of the business.
-The Group's environmental management system was accredited with ISO 14001:2015 certification.
+The Group's environmental management system was also accredited with ISO 14001:2015 certification.
 The Group actively manages its business in an environmentally and socially responsible manner which is consistent with the policies adopted.
-The following sections present a summary of these policies and their implementation during the FY2021.
+The following sections present a summary of these policies and their implementation during the FY2022.

-Guangxi Chesir Pearl Material Co., Ltd., which is the principal subsidiary of the Group, was accredited as a "Green Factory" (綠色工廠) by the Department of Industry and Information Technology, Guangxi Zhuang Self-Administrative Region (廣西壯族自治區工業和信息化廳) in 2019 for its adoption of effective measures to control the disturbance to the surrounding environment and as a recognition for the green development through technological innovation, so that the products of the Group are non-hazardous and environmental-friendly and are safety and are beneficial to maintain sustainable development.
+Guangxi Chesir Pearl Material Co., Ltd., which is the principal subsidiary of the Group, was accredited as a "Green Factory" (綠色工廠) by the Ministry of Industry and Information Technology of the PRC (國家工業和信息化部) for its adoption of effective measures to control the disturbance to the surrounding environment and as a recognition for the green development through technological innovation, so that the products of the Group are non-hazardous and environmental-friendly and are safety and are beneficial to maintain sustainable development.

 In addition, the Group promotes energy savings and carbon reduction and is committed to achieving sustainable business operations.
-To this end, the Group has set clear yearly and long-term emission reduction targets; for long-term reduction targets, compared with the 2021 baseline, the Group has to achieve the following targets by 2027 and 2035:
+To this end, the Group has set clear yearly and long-term emission reduction targets; for long-term reduction targets, compared with the 2021 baseline, the Group has to achieve the following targets by 2027: